1948 Democratic National Convention: Dispute over civil rights

 The southern delegates planned on conducting a walkout during the roll call vote on the party's platform starting with the Alabama delegation, but Sam Rayburn, chair of the convention, instead used a voice vote as he believed a walkout would ruin Truman's presidential campaign.
 Only 35 of the 278 southern delegates, thirteen from Alabama and the entire twenty-two member Mississippi delegation, left the convention on July 15, although 23 of Alabama's 30 alternate delegates also left.
 The remaining southern delegates gave their support to Senator Richard Russell Jr. on the presidential ballot, with North Carolina being the only Southern state to give Truman any delegates.

 The bolted delegates and other Southerners then formed the States' Rights Democratic Party ("Dixiecrats"), which nominated Strom Thurmond for president and Fielding L. Wright for vice president.

 The fight over the civil rights plank at the 1948 convention was a launching point for Humphrey as a political figure of national stature.
 He was elected to the Senate in November, and in 1964, Vice President of the United States.

+Kennedy attempt to influence convention

+In a phone conversation with later U.S. President Lyndon Johnson on January 27, 1968, Chicago Mayor Richard J. Daley, who was at time of the convention not yet mayor but rising in Chicago machine politics, noted how the Kennedy family was trying to influence the 1948 Democratic National Convention, and were at the time opposed to Truman being the Democratic nominee.
+According to Daley, he would hurt the Kennedy attempt to influence the convention to some degree by "buying" Ed Kelly and then getting Kelly off the Democratic National Committee.